Continued from “Blinkers of Belief”

 But they generally do not think of the sharia as a human system.
 Human beings have certainly given the sharia language and force and have worked it out in practice, but the religious law of Islam is not viewed by Muslim believers as the product of human wisdom.
 It is founded on the Word of God and drawn from the example of the Prophet.
 The sharia therefore is sacred law, a higher law, the highway of God’s guidance along which Muslims should walk.
 As such this all-embracing code of life is also a code of religious duty.
 It is not the believer’s choice, nor the nation’s choice, but it is rather the imperative of din, the following of God’s will.
 We may therefore define the sharia as the Muslim code of religious duty that embraces all of life.”

-It’s a different matter though the women of Islam seem not mind their lot subjected as they were to the Quranic brainwash that Allah willed it that way for them, and no more.
-It would be an idea to resolve the issue of the sharia by leaving it to the umma in a referendum - whether they endorse it in toto – the personal as well as the penal sharia – or opt for the law of the land sans reservations.
+However, it would be an idea to resolve the issue of the sharia by leaving it to the umma in a referendum - whether they endorse it in toto – the personal as well as the penal sharia – or opt for the law of the land they live in, say like in India, where they are preponderant.
 It should be interesting to see how many Musalmans, even in their Islamic hibernation, would like to have the rigors of the sharia all for themselves.
-And the outcome could well be the harbinger of change in the Islamic community conditioned for so long by the medieval mind-set of the mullahs.
+And the outcome could well be the harbinger of change in the Islamic community conditioned for so long by the medieval mind-set of the mullahs that is besides the deliverance of its women from the burka, nika halala etc.

 In the context of divinity of a religious message, it is worth recalling Jawaharlal Nehru’s profound observation in ‘The Discovery of India’ thus: